kivy/kivy/doc/sources/guide/lang.rst

 ``Controller`` class has no widgets in it, it's just a ``FloatLayout``.
 We can create the UI around the ``Controller`` class in a file named `controller.kv`, which will be loaded when we run the ``ControllerApp``.
-How this is done and what files are loaded is described in the :func:`kivy.app.App.load_kv` method.
+How this is done and what files are loaded is described in the :meth:`kivy.app.App.load_kv` method.

 .. literalinclude:: ../../../examples/guide/designwithkv/controller.kv
     :language: kv